kluctl/flux-kluctl-controller/docs/spec/v1alpha1/kluctldeployment.md

 - image: registry.gitlab.com/my-org/my-repo/image
   resultImage: registry.gitlab.com/my-org/my-repo/image:1.2.3
 ```

-It is advised to use [dynamic targets](https://kluctl.io/docs/reference/kluctl-project/targets/dynamic-targets/)
-instead of providing images directly in the ´KluctlDeployment` object.

 ### dryRun
 `spec.dryRun` is a boolean value that turns the deployment into a dry-run deployment.
 This is equivalent to calling